4 Simple Steps to Select the Right Test Automation tool for your Project

 Our team considered Selenium Test Automation Tool as a benchmark to evaluate and determine the best automation tool for their project.
 The advantages and drawbacks of Selenium Web Driver framework need to be understood before evaluating other tools.

-Selenium is a free, open source tool available to test web applications and websites.
+Selenium is a free, open source tool available to test cloud-based web applications and websites.
 It provides record-playback tool to produce and record playback test scripts.
 It provides language support for C# Ruby, Java, JavaScript, Python, and Node.js but lacks proper customer support services.
 Testing teams leverage Selenium if they are comfortable with coding techniques and they test web applications through the UI.
 Maintenance would be a nightmare with Selenium for a solitary tester who must oversee both Manual & Automation Testing and may also need a full-time Developer for upkeep.
 Browser compatibility is the other challenge with this tool.

 Step 3: Identify the key criteria suitable for a project